Qussai08/alx-system_engineering-devops/0x01-shell_permissions/README.md

-whoami : prints the effective username of the current user
+groups : prints all groups a user is part of